chrismalcolm/jspec/README.md

 ```

 ## Unit testing
 The aim for this project is for code to be fully unit testable with 100% coverage.
 The `coverage` module is used when running unit tests, to get a report on the coverage of the tests.
+If you do not have coverage installed, run `pip install coverage`.
 ```bash
 # Run the unit test suite
 coverage run --source=jspec -m unittest test/test.py